ssddanbrown/inlets/README.md

 [Civo](https://www.civo.com/) is a UK developer cloud and [offers 50 USD free credit](http://bit.ly/2Lx9d2o).

 Installation is currently manual and the datacenter is located in London.

-Create a VM of any size and then download and run inlets as a server
+* Create a VM of any size and then download and run inlets as a server
+* Copy over `./hack/userdata.sh` and run it on the server as `root`

 ##### Scaleway